damianhakert/damianhakert.github.io/source/_posts/2016-04-06-gitlab-pages-setup.markdown

    - **Project path** - your project's name, accessed via `https://gitlab.com/namespace/projectname`
    - **Privacy** - choose if you want your project to be visible and accessible just for you (`private`), just for GitLab.com users (`internal`) or free to anyone to view, clone, fork and download it (`public`)

-_**Note**: you can host your website on [GitLab.com][gitlab-com] even if it is stored in a private repository.
+>**Note**: you can host your website on [GitLab.com][gitlab-com] even if it is stored in a private repository.
-If you do so, you can have your project protected - only the static site will be visible to the public - via "Inspect Element" or "View-Source" from their web browsers._
+If you do so, you can have your project protected - only the static site will be visible to the public - via "Inspect Element" or "View-Source" from their web browsers.

 <a name="add-gitlab-ci"></a>

 ### Step 2: Add the configuration file: `.gitlab-ci.yml`

 Now we can have some fun!
-GitLab CI will be where you add your commands into.
+Let's tell GitLab CI how to build the site.
-You will see a few examples below (options A, B and C) to understand how they work.
+You will see a few examples below (options A, B, and C) to understand how they work.

 ### Option A: GitLab CI for plain HTML websites

-In order to build your [plain `HTML` site][pages-ci-html] with GitLab Pages, your `.gitlab-ci.yml` file doesn't need much:
+In order to build your [plain HTML site][pages-ci-html] with GitLab Pages, your `.gitlab-ci.yml` file doesn't need much:

 ```yaml